 - Salts create unique passwords even in the instance of two users choosing the same passwords.

-- Salts help us mitigate rainbow table attacks by forcing attackers to re-compute them using the salts.
+- Salts help us mitigate hash table attacks by forcing attackers to re-compute them using the salts for each user.

 - Creating cryptographically strong random data to use as salts is very complex and it's a job better left to leading security solutions and providers.